Danny-607/Darkside-Technical-Test/README.md

 - ./vendor/bin/sail artisan db:seed
 - ./vendor/bin/sail npm run dev

+## Running the tests
+To run the tests, you can run the following command:
+- ./vendor/bin/sail test

 # Usage
 When using the application, there is already a test user set up with the following credentials:
 - email: test@example.com